wp-plugins/srbtranslatin/readme.txt

 <?php stl_show_selector('oneline', '/') ?>

+Changing image depending on selected script

+If you want to add image on page which contains Czrillic text and you want it to be replaced with image that contains Latin script then add =cir= as suffix in image name.
+On transliteration, Image name wil be changed to have =lat= as suffix.

+Example: filename=cir=.jpg wil be replaced with filename=lat=.jpg

+You have to provide Latin version image at same path as Czrillic image is placed, of course.

+Fix url colision with other plugins

+There are some plugings that also use default identificator 'lang', which SrbTransLatin uses to pass selected script information through url.
+To fix this there is an option to set this identificator.
+If you have problems with other plugins just change this to 'script' or 'lng', or something else as you like.

+Pay attention that if zou change this option, al previous urls containing script selection will become invalid.
+It is best to set this before site is heavily indeksed or externally linked.

 This plugin is developed inspired by two plugins WP Translit by Aleksandar Urošević and srlatin by Kimmo Suominen.
 I actually merged functionality of these two and expanded it with a lot of new functionality I needed for my site.